TheNetworkGuy/netbox-zabbix-sync/README.md

 To enable filtering for VM's, check the `nb_vm_filter` variable out.
 It works the same as with the device filter (see documentation under "Hostgroup layout").
 Note that not all filtering capabilities and properties of devices are applicable to VM's and vice-versa.
-Check the Netbox API documentation to see which filtering options are available for each object type.
+Check the NetBox API documentation to see which filtering options are available for each object type.

 ## Config file